How to recognise the difference among them

-The difference between "geometra, architetto and ingegnere"
+The difference between geometra, architetto and ingegnere

-I must admit that there is a lot of misunderstanding about this term.
-The reason is that in most countries doesn’t exist such a profession as a "geometra".
-Most clients think that a geometra can do almost everything, starting from the building permission, over the architectural project and finishing with the structural project.
-And in fact not so long ago this was almost true.
+I must admit there is a lot of misunderstanding about this term.
+The reason is that in most countries such a profession as geometra does not exist.
+Most clients think that a geometra can do almost everything, starting from taking care of building permissions, to the architectural projects and finishing with the structural: in fact not so long ago this was almost true.

 By Ing.
 Gunther Desaever